stevedepp/BreastCancerDetectionViaSageMakerLambda/README.md

 #

 > So, now with Lambda, we’re going to let Lambda call SageMaker for us.
-We need to set up the Lambda to begin with.
+We need to set up the Lambda function to begin with.
 So, “Create function”.

 ### 4a
 ### AWS Lambda